DrYenyen/How-to-install-Updates-and-DLC-on-Retail-Games/README.md

 3. Game Updates files on the PS4 are considered *Patches* by the system and are located on the HDD inside the /user/patch directory in folders reflecting their product code region and unique number ID.
 4. Game DLC files on the ps4 are considered *Add-on Content* by the system and are located on the HDD inside the /user/addcont directory in folders reflecting their product code region and unique number ID.
 5. Additionally Screenshots and Videos are in /user/av_content/
+How to FTP into PS4 and view the contents of the HDD guide

 # What is Orbis-Patches
 ORBIS Patches is an actively maintained archive of PlayStation 4 retail game updates.
 With over 80.000 patches in the database ORBIS Patches is the biggest patch database to date